grampelberg/backbone.couchdb.js/README.md

 Note that the couch function can return just about any query parameter.
 I find it especially useful for limiting the collection size and using startKey/endKey.

+# TODOs

+- Take some time to explain a little more of why this is useful.
+- Do an example of the relationship between documents in the DB and models in the client.
+- Add some couchapp steps to show the setup in couchapp itself.